To protect your 401k from a market crash, you can liquidate your assets, use dollar-cost averaging, or diversify and rebalance your portfolio.

 Liberated Stock Trader Pro Investing Course

 You can use the same strategy by investing in big banks.
-Plus, banks offer another layer of protection in the form of lots of cash.
+Plus, banks offer another layer of protection through lots of cash.

-Additionally, the Federal Deposit Insurance Corporation (FDIC), a government agency, insures most individual bank accounts in the United States.
-Under those circumstances, banks offer the highest level of protection against a market crash.
+The Federal Deposit Insurance Corporation (FDIC), a government agency, insures most individual bank accounts in the United States.
+Under those circumstances, banks offer the highest protection against a market crash.

-This is by no means foolproof, as many banks almost became penny stocks in the 2008 financial crisis.
+This is not foolproof, as many banks almost became penny stocks in the 2008 financial crisis.

 12. Avoid Precious Metals

-The greatest mistake you can make is to take your funds out of stocks and put them in alternatives like precious metals and cryptocurrencies.
+The greatest mistake you can make is to withdraw your funds from stocks and invest them in alternatives like precious metals and cryptocurrencies.

 You must avoid precious metals because they lose value and do not recover.
 For instance, the highest historical price for an ounce of gold is $2,128.42, recorded in February 1980.

-Therefore, precious metals do not protect from market crashes.
+Therefore, precious metals are not protected from market crashes.
 In fact, you will lose more money with precious metals because you will miss out on stock market gains.

 Gold may not Protect Your Money.